Welcome to LCVI

 Group of people at a table

 I was born in Denver Colorado in 1948.
-After graduating from High School, I joined the US Marines and the next fours years served in Vietnam followed by Alaska.
+After graduating from High School, I joined the US Marines and the next four years served in Vietnam followed by Alaska.
 After the service I became a police officer and then a detective.

 I joined Crockett Lions Club in 1992 and became interested in helping and working with the visually impaired.
 Over the last 25 years I have had a connection with the Lions Center for the Visually Impaired (Diablo Valley Lions Blind Center), whether it was serving as House and Grounds, a board member or preparing meals for the visually impaired clients.